|

 Remember:

-• This is also helpful when they are using decoding strategies to solve unknown words, rather than guessing.
-Reading Effective Decoding Strategies To Improve Reading to learn more.
+This is also helpful when they are using decoding strategies to solve unknown words, rather than guessing.
+Read Effective Decoding Strategies To Improve Reading to learn more.

-For more information on teaching spelling, you might want to check these spelling generalization posts
+For more information on teaching spelling, check these spelling generalization posts

 Share: